Dear Sports Agents, Don’t Be Scared, Call Your Athletes And Surf The Big Wave Of Social Networks With Them!

 Now, I’m not referring to the 5% superstar athletes who get hundreds millions dollars from big brands, but I’m addressing to the agents of great players who nevertheless don’t have huge endorsements.
 The majority of NBA players, for example, don’t have deals.
 They get free shoes and that’s all…

 So why don’t agents help them “grow their pies” through social media?
 There are no reason at all why they should give up these deals and refuse these amounts of money only because they don’t have 6 figures.
 Athletes may get hundreds of thousands of dollars for a photo posted on Instagram, exactly as influencers do (e.g. 50k for a post – which let’s say it takes 5 minutes = rate of 600k per hour!) and agents don’t even have to negotiate long and exhausting deals.
+If you are a budding influencer and need some help to increase your following check out Kenji, they have some fantastic support, helping you get more followers.
+But I digress.

 As Mook Williams stated five years ago when he was President of Symmetry Rep: “If an agent is familiar with the various uses of Twitter, and actively searches for new endorsement opportunities, he will better be able to identify when a client could potentially use social media to earn off-the-field income”.